JaimieHemmings/HTML-CSS-Project/README.md

 - The website features a Homepage, About Us, and a Contact page.
 A login page for fictional customers which redirects to a thank you page upon submission.
 - The website also features an interactive carousel at the top of the homepage.
 - A carousel displaying various aquatic animals is also visible on the homepage.
+- A form on the Contact page allows users to send a message to the owners of the website and offers the option to sign up for newsletters at the same time.

 ## Technologies Used